 If you need translation or interpretation services, please tell us.
 Also let us know if you need specific communication support to help you with your assessment.

-Your worker will look at the results of your assessment and decide whether or not you meet the conditions to receive care services.
+Your worker will look at the results of your assessment and decide whether you meet the conditions to receive care services.
 The worker will use a nationally set framework to assess your eligibility.

 Once your eligibility has been determined and your needs agreed, the next step is to work out how to meet them and help you be more independent.